Electronic music - audio effects

 - this is mostly about which direction the springs are off-center to avoid hitting things, and best distance to the magnets? (verify)

-If replacing one in an amp, you probably want to match the impedance, grounding, and mounting plane.
+- probably want to match the grounding and mounting plane.

-And size if larger won't fit.
+- want to match size if larger won't fit.

-You have some leeway in spring amount and decay and size, if you want to experiment.
+- you have some leeway in spring amount and decay and size, if you want to experiment.

 See also: